carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 > This is an archive file format, just like `.zip`, commonly used and supported
 > by default on Linux, which is the operating system the majority of HPC
 > cluster machines run.
 You may also see the extension `.tgz`, which is exactly
 > the same.
-We'll talk more about "tarballs," since "tar-dot-g-z" is a
+We'll talk more about "tarballs" later, since "tar-dot-g-z" is a
-> mouthful, later on.
+> mouthful.
 {: .discussion}

 ## Transferring Single Files and Folders With `scp`